jlportman3/pbxmigrations/README.md

-The script prints files or ASTDB keys present on the old system but missing on the new one, and highlights differing values.
+The script prints files or ASTDB keys present on the old system but missing on the new one, and highlights differing values. the old pbx is pbx.alamobb.net the new pbx is newpbx.alamobb.net ssh access can be arranged